 A.G.
 Baylor sold the building and lot to George R. Baylor for $500.
 In that Deed dated February 22, 1868, lot 431 is described as “fronting on D Street fifty feet and running back on Seventh Street one hundred and fifteen feet; it being the same lot which was conveyed to said A. G. Baylor by the West Point Land Company by deed dated 22nd March 1862” (KW burned records, Book 16, i468).

 Lot 431 (702-704 Main Street) is described in West Point’s application for the National Historic Register in 1996 as the former home of Bray’s Drugs and the A&P Grocery Store.
+It appears on the 1895 Sanborn Fire Insurance Map:

 For purposes of this brief introduction to the properties mentioned in the Freedmen’s Bureau records, only a few interesting facts from 1862 until 1909 are included in the timeline.
 There are several other mysteries, fascinating stories about previous occupants, primary documents and articles discovered in the research that will be addressed at a later date.
 Stay tuned!